[All photos by BUILD LLC]

 FOUNDATION AND FRAMING

 While the sewer line was being repaired and the other utility work was underway, the foundation was poured and the framing progressed far enough that we could confirm window and door sizes.
-The lead time on the glass and door package (manufacturing, assembly, and delivery) is an important critical path component for keeping the project moving along at a reasonable pace.
+The lead time on the custom glass and door package (manufacturing, assembly, and delivery) is an important critical path component for keeping the project moving along at a reasonable pace.
+Not to mention that we are attempting to stretch the physical capabilities of our door and window package to optimize the light and view potential of our site.

 Keeping a project on schedule is often a strategy of compressing tasks on site and we’re always looking for opportunities to complete smaller tasks while larger items are being sorted-out, constructed, or inspected.
 As an example, we usually take some time during framing to lay-out the primary cabinetry and furniture on the floor.
 This allows us to make small modifications in framing that will help with things like lighting lay-out later.